Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Acceleration.md

 Today’s computing systems are designed to deliver only exact solutions at high energy cost, while many of the algorithms that are run on data are at their heart statistical, and thus do not require exact answers.

-It turns out that it is sometimes possible to get high-accuracy solutions from low-precision training—and here we'll describe a new variant of stochastic gradient descent (SGD) called high-accuracy low precision (HALP) that can do it.
+It turns out that it is sometimes possible to get high-accuracy solutions from low-precision training— and here we'll describe a new variant of stochastic gradient descent (SGD) called high-accuracy low precision (HALP) that can do it.
 HALP can do better than previous algorithms because it reduces the two sources of noise that limit the accuracy of low-precision SGD: gradient variance and round-off error.

 <img src="https://jackwish.net/images/2019/quantization/mixed-fp32int8-pure-int8.svg" width="80%"/>